Skip to Content

 • Energy demand will rise: While our overall demand has fallen or remained flat in recent years despite population growth due to conservation investments, we expect this trend to change starting around 2030 due to electrification.

-• Peak needs will continue to occur during the winter: For the next 20 years, EWEB is expected to continue to remain a winter-peaking utility despite the impacts of climate change that are expected to increase summer demand.
-The primary driver for increased peak energy use is unmanaged electric vehicle charging behavior.
+• Peak needs will continue to occur during the winter: For the next 20 years, EWEB is expected to remain a winter-peaking utility despite the impacts of climate change that are expected to increase summer demand.
+The primary driver for increased peak energy use is unmanaged electric vehicle charging.

-• Hydropower is a good fit: Currently more than 80% of EWEB’s energy comes from hydropower, both from the Bonneville Power Administration (BPA) and EWEB-owned projects on the McKenzie and Clackamas Rivers.
+• Hydropower is a good fit: Currently more than 80% of EWEB’s energy comes from hydropower, both from BPA and EWEB-owned projects on the McKenzie and Clackamas Rivers.
 IRP analysis points towards BPA hydropower remaining a cost-effective, low-carbon way to meet most of EWEB’s needs.

 • Wind and batteries are promising options: The IRP modeling analysis indicated that a combination of wind and batteries is a competitive option to meet growing demand in the future.